 The below requirements apply to students who have matriculated before June 2015.
 Please see new requirements for students matriculating on or after June 2015.

-The Management and Strategy curriculum develops the student's ability to assume the role of a general manager and to think constructively about the strategic focus and direction of his or her organization.
+The Strategy major curriculum develops the student's ability to assume the role of a general manager and to think constructively about the strategic focus and direction of his or her organization.

 Four broad issues are central to the curriculum:

 - Given that general management coordinates the organization's administration, its line operations, and its strategies, what are appropriate criteria and processes for general management decision making?